fahimmunatasir/C-PROJECT/README.md

 # C-PROJECT
-Done this project fpr my C program course
+Done this project for my C program course